Anheurystics/Wyatt/docs/TUTORIAL.md

 // TODO: Ortho
 ```

-So if we want use the matrices we created above, we repeat the steps we did for the model matrix.
+To use the matrices created above, repeat the steps performed for the model matrix. and send them as uniforms.
 ```js
 vert basic(vec3 pos, vec3 color) {
     mat4 model;